stratosphereips/StratosphereLinuxIPS/docs/features.md

 https://www.virustotal.com -> For getting scores about downloaded files, domains, IPs and URLs

+## Ensembling

+Ensembling in Slips is done by the Evidence Process.

+Every time the evidence process gets a new evidence from the detection modules, it retrieves all the past evidence by this the source IP, in the current timewindow from the datbase.

+Then, Slips uses the following equation to get the score of each evidence

+threat_level = threat_level * confidence

+Slips accumulates the threat level of all evidenc, then, it checks if the accumulated threat level reached a certain threshold or not.

+If the accumulated threat level reached the threashold, Slips generates and alert.
+If not, slips waits for the next evidence, accumulates threat levels, and checks again until the threshold is reached.

+The threshold Slips uses is determined by the ```evidence_detection_threshold``` key in slips.conf, by default its 0.1 attacks per minute

+This threshold means minimum confirmed attacks per minute needed to generate an alert

 ## Zeek Scripts

 Slips is shipped with it's own custom zeek scripts to be able to extend zeek functionality and